ksophocleous/sconf/README.md

 ==
 a simple config property serialization library.
 The project is build using `cmake`, use it as a static library.

-The config file created by the library is be default in the current working directory and is declared like this
+The config file created by the library is by default in the current working directory and is declared like this

 ```C++
 sconf::cfg<mylog> cfg("test.cfg");